 1. Create an account or log in to an existing account.

 3. Complete the Information Form in the Portal.
 This form includes a selection of Fiction or Non-Fiction category.
 Each nomination must choose a category.
-Each book is elligible for only one category; works that straddle both genres can only be considered in one of the genre categories.
+Each book is eligible for only one category; works that straddle genres can only be considered in one of the genre categories.

 4. Upload a Letter of Nomination, as a PDF or Word file.
 Self-nominations are allowed.
 The letter must describe the quality of the publication for which he or she is being nominated and a statement verifying the nominee's eligibility.